oasisprotocol/docs/docs/node/genesis-doc.md

 * **`staking.params.commision_schedule_rules.rate_change_interval`** The time interval (in epochs) at which rate changes can be specified in a commission schedule.
 The value is set to 1 indicating that the commission rate can change on every epoch.
 * **`staking.params.commision_schedule_rules.rate_bound_lead`** The minimum lead time (in epochs) needed for changes to commission rate bounds.
 This is set to protect the delegators from unexpected changes in an operator's commission rates.
 The value is set to 336, which is expected to be approximately 14 days.
-* **`staking.params.commision_schedule_rules.max_rate_steps`** The maximum number of rate step changes in a commission schedule.The value is set to 10, indicating that the commission schedule can have a maximum of 10 rate steps.
+* **`staking.params.commision_schedule_rules.max_rate_steps`** The maximum number of rate step changes in a commission schedule.
+The value is set to 10, indicating that the commission schedule can have a maximum of 10 rate steps.
 * **`staking.params.commision_schedule_rules.max_bound_steps`** The maximum number of commission rate bound step changes in the commission schedule.
 The value is set to 10, indicating that the commission schedule can have a maximum of 10 rate bound steps.

 #### Slashing